wiglenielrosahdz-ship-it/AI-Privacy-Gateway/docs/DESIGN.md

 Goal: Encrypting an AI generated transaction confirmation email sent from a company to the client.
       (Specifically, the client's name, the transaction number, and the Payment method of the user)

+Expected Output: The generated Email, with the information decrypted. (information must be encrypted and decrypted)

 --------------------------Functional Requirements-------------------------------

 FR1: Program must be written in C.